WePay Terms of Service - United States

 In order to access and retain electronic Communications, you will need the following computer hardware and software:

-- a computer with an Internet connection;
+- a computer or mobile device with an Internet or mobile connection;

 - sufficient storage space to save past Communications or an installed printer to print them.

 By giving your consent, you are confirming that you have access to the necessary equipment and are able to receive, open, and print or download a copy of any Communications for your records.
-It is important for you to retain copies of Communications because they may not be accessible in your WePay Account at a later date.
+It is important for you to retain copies of Communications because they may not be accessible in your Account at a later date.

 How to Withdraw Your Consent

 You may withdraw your consent to receive Communications electronically by contacting Customer Support, including by writing to "WePay, Inc., 3223 Hanover St., Palo Alto, CA 94304."
 If you withdraw your consent to receive Communications electronically, WePay or the Platform may deny your registration for an Account, restrict or close your Account, or charge you additional fees for paper copies.

 Requesting Paper Copies of Electronic Communications

 If, after you consent to receive Communications electronically, you would like a paper copy of a Communication previously sent to you, you may request a copy within 180 days of the date the Communication was provided to you by contacting Customer Support as described above.
 We or the Platform will send a paper copy to you by U.S. mail to the street address on file in your Account.
 You understand and agree that WePay or the Platform may charge you an exceptions fee for each paper copy of a Communication.